Date of Degree

 Recommended Citation

 Park, Hye Jin.
-"NANDA-I, NOC, and NIC linkages in nursing care plans for hospitalized patients with congestive heart failure." dissertation, University of Iowa, 2010.
+"NANDA-I, NOC, and NIC linkages in nursing care plans for hospitalized patients with congestive heart failure."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2010.